 Importantly, Zverev’s serving is a real strength.
 His second serve has been clocked at over 130 mph and the high-risk, aggressive style of play has paid dividends so far.

-Most importantly, unlike Aussie’s like Nick Kyrgios and Bernard Tomic, Zverev loves the game, he respects the game and has a world-class work ethic.
+Most importantly, unlike Aussies such as Nick Kyrgios and Bernard Tomic, Zverev loves the game, he respects the game and has a world-class work ethic.

 Best bookies for Alexander Zverev betting

 All leading tennis bookmakers run odds for futures markets and individual matches.
 You can also lay exotic and novelty bets for players such as Alex Zverev.
 We recommend signing up at each of the online bookies below to ensure you always enjoy the best prices.